 Go down the stairs to the left of the entrance door to the ticket office (there's a display about the frescoes at the top of the stairway).
 Visits are for 30 minutes maximum and only 25 visitors are allowed in at one time.

 Sunday: 13:00 - 17:00

-The monthly antiques market is hild under the arcades in Piazza San Francesco and Piazza Grande in arezzo on the first Sunday of the month and the preceeding Saturday.
+The monthly antiques market is held under the arcades in Piazza San Francesco and Piazza Grande in Arezzo on the first Sunday of the month and the preceeding Saturday.

 The Hotel L'Aretino is near the train station, if you're like me and want to hop off the train, dump your bags at a hotel that gets good reviews from folks who've stayed there, and explore the city.
 It's on a pedestrian street and offers free wi-fi.

 If you want to be right in the center of things, La Corte Del Re is right in the Piazza Grande.
 Ask for a room with Piazza Grande views if you value such things.
 There is a free shuttle from the train station you might want to use, since the walk is uphill.

 We had a great lunch at Osteria da Luchino on Via Beccheria 3.
 For a review, see: A Truffled Gnudi Lunch in Arezzo.
 Also popular is I Tre Bicchiere (upscale) on Piazzetta Sopra I Ponti 3-5 and Miseria e Nobiltà, Piaggia S.Bartolomeo 2, near Piazza Grande.